1) MSME Loan

 - Longer repayment tenure: Repayment tenure for government loans is often longer than for private lenders, resulting in lower EMIs and less burden on businesses.

-In conclusion, government loan schemes offer significant benefits to small businesses, including lower interest rates, simplified application procedures, and collateral-free loans.
+In conclusion, government loan schemes offer significant benefits to small businesses, including lower interest rates, simplified application procedures, and collateral-free business loans.
 By understanding the available schemes and choosing the right one that meets their business requirements, small businesses can secure the financing necessary to grow their businesses.